-The Hisense U6H is a budget-friendly 4k TV.
-It's the entry-level model in Hisense's ULED lineup, which is their flagship 4k lineup that uses quantum dot technology to display a wider range of colors compared to traditional TVs.
-It sits below the higher-end Hisense U7H and the Hisense U8H.
+The Hisense U6/U6H is a budget-friendly 4k TV.
+It's the entry-level model in Hisense's 2022 flagship ULED lineup, which uses quantum dot technology to display a wider range of colors compared to traditional TVs.
+It sits below the higher-end Hisense U7H and the Hisense U8/U8H.
 It replaces the Hisense U6G, and while it's very similar, it has a few new features like variable refresh rate (VRR) support for gaming and eARC support to pass high-quality audio to a compatible soundbar or receiver.
-It also comes with the user-friendly Google TV 11 interface, which is an upgraded version of the Android TV interface that Hisense TVs had.
+It also comes with the user-friendly Google TV 11 interface, which is an upgraded version of the Android TV interface that Hisense TVs previously had.
 As it's a budget TV, it lacks some gaming features that Hisense's higher-end models have, like HDMI 2.1 bandwidth and a 120Hz panel.

 The Hisense U6H is very good for most uses.
-It's great for watching movies in dark rooms, thanks to its high native contrast ratio for deep blacks, and it has a decent local dimming feature to improve the contrast.
-It's also good for watching HDR movies as some colors and highlights stand out, but not all do.
-It's good for watching shows and decent for sports in a well-lit room as it has good reflection handling and gets bright, but its slow response time makes motion look blurry, and it has a narrow viewing angle.
+It's great for watching movies in dark rooms, thanks to its high native contrast ratio for deep blacks, and it has a decent local dimming feature to further improve the contrast.
+It's good for watching shows and decent for sports in a well-lit room as it has good reflection handling and gets bright, but its slow response time makes motion look blurry.
+Unfortunately, it has a narrow viewing angle, so it's not optimal for a wide seating arrangement.
 Lastly, it's great for gaming as it comes with variable refresh rate (VRR) support and has low input lag, but it doesn't support HDMI 2.1 bandwidth for high-frame-rate gaming.

 The Hisense U6H is decent for watching sports.
-Content from cable boxes is upscaled well, and the Google TV interface is user-friendly if you stream your sports.
+It upscales content from cable boxes well, and the Google TV interface is user-friendly if you stream your sports.
 It also gets bright and has good reflection handling if you want to use it in a well-lit room.
-Unfortunately, fast-moving players and balls don't look the best as there's motion blur.
+Unfortunately, the TV's slow response time causes motion blur with fast-moving content like sports.
 Also, it has a narrow viewing angle that makes the image look washed out if someone is viewing it from the side.

 The Hisense U6H is great for gaming.
 It has variable refresh rate support to reduce screen tearing, but it lacks HDMI 2.1 bandwidth if you want to take full advantage of the current-gen gaming consoles, and it's limited to a 60Hz refresh rate.
-It also has low input lag for a responsive feel, but motion looks blurry as it has a slow response time.
+It also has low input lag for a responsive feel, but motion looks blurry due to its slow response time.
 Luckily, it's great for dark room gaming thanks to its high native contrast ratio, and the decent local dimming feature helps improve the picture quality in dark games.

 The Hisense U6H is very good for HDR movies.
 It displays a wide range of colors in HDR and gets bright enough to make highlights stand out, but not all highlights and colors pop.
 Blacks look great in a dark room as it has an excellent contrast ratio and a decent full-array local dimming feature.
 It also displays native 4k content without any issues and removes judder from 24p sources, which helps with the appearance of motion in movies.